2026 Speakers Bureau Library

 Year Round Bulbs

-Synopsis: Bulbs aren’t just for spring!
+Bulbs aren’t just for spring!
 In the unique climate of the Pacific Northwest, we have bulbs that can bloom nearly every month of the year.
-Join us for an inspiring session where you will discover how to create your own vibrant, year-round bulb garden.
-Get ready to grow beauty in every season!
+Discover how to create your own vibrant, year-round bulb garden, and get ready to grow beauty in every season.

 Winter is Coming…

-Synopsis: Don’t say goodbye to your favorite annuals each fall!
-This presentation will cover simple, effective methods to overwinter begonias and geraniums so you can enjoy them year after year.
-Learn multiple techniques—from storing dormant tubers to keeping container plants alive indoors—and discover easy propagation tips to multiply your plants with minimal effort.
+Don’t say goodbye to your favorite annuals each fall!
+Learn simple, effective methods to overwinter begonias and geraniums so you can enjoy them year after year.
+Discover multiple techniques—from storing dormant tubers to keeping container plants alive indoors—as well as easy tips to multiply your plants with minimal effort.

 The Great Divide: Prepping Dahlias for Next Season

-Synopsis: This garden talk is for dahlia lovers!
-Learn how to keep your dahlias blooming year-after-year by properly overwintering your tubers and learn best practices to minimize the spread of virus and disease when harvesting flowers and dividing tuber clumps.
-You will be equipped to protect your dahlia tubers through winter and reap the rewards of a garden full of flowers next season.
+Calling all dahlia lovers!
+Discover how to keep your dahlias blooming year-after-year by properly overwintering your tubers.
+Learn best practices to minimize the spread of virus and disease when harvesting flowers and dividing tuber clumps.

 Noxious Neighbors: